From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

-The Alamo has been at the top of my bucket list for decades.
-It’s the only place in the world that I’ve really, really, really wanted to go for forever.
-So, as a surprise for my birthday last year, we went to The Alamo, which is just one of the really cool outdoor things to do in San Antonio, Texas.
+The Alamo had been at the top of my bucket list for decades.
+It was the only place in the world that I really, really, really wanted to go for forever.
+So, as a surprise for my birthday a few years ago, we went to The Alamo, which is just one of the really cool outdoor things to do in San Antonio, Texas.

 If you’re planning a trip to San Antonio, you definitely want to put these outdoor activities on your list.